ProjetsPL/treehouse-theme/collections/_posts/us/easy-interior-painting-5-simple-wall-painting-ideas.md

 {:.distinction.distinction-information}

 To make the room seem bigger, drag the color of the ceiling paint onto the side walls.
-A small white stripe at the top of the wall will create an optical illusion and the room will seem bigger.
+A small white stripe at the top of the wall will create an optical illusion, and the room will seem bigger.

 ## Wall painting - price

-The price of painting a room by a speacialist varies, depending on different factors.
+The price of painting a room by a specialist varies, depending on different factors.
 The major element influencing the expenses is the type of the wall paint.
 There are many various paints on the market, so it is easier to decide whether to choose cheap, medium or expensive products.
 What's more, you should also purchase other materials, such as primer.

 {% fig %}